jberenike/jberenike.github.io/publications.md

 # Publications

 # Peer-reviewed publications in international journals and peer-reviewed edited volumes
+Herrmann, J. B. (in preparation).
+Kafka’s worlds as data: Rediscovering the skillful un/making of certainty  through computational analysis.
+Journal of Cultural Analytics.

 Herrmann, J.B., Woll, K., & Dorst.
-A.G (accepted).
+A.G (in print).
 Linguistic Metaphor Identification in German, in: Nacey, S., Dorst, A.G., Krennmayr, T., & W.G.
 Reijnierse (Hg.).
 MIPVU in Multiple Languages.
 Amsterdam: John Benjamins.

 Rebora, S., Herrmann, J.B., Lauer, G., & Salgaro, M. (2018).
 Robert Musil, a War Journal, and Stylometry: Tackling the Issue of Short Texts in Authorship Attribution. <a href="https://doi.org/10.1093/llc/fqy055" target="blank">Digital Scholarship in the Humanities.</a>